Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 All of Capital Wealth Planning's investment management and advisory services can be tailored to meet the individual needs of clients.
 To do this, the firm obtains information about each client's financial circumstances and condition, income and tax status, personal and business assets, risk profile and investment needs and objectives.
 The firm also ensures that all of this information is updated on at least an annual basis.

 When evaluating potential and current investments for client portfolios, the firm tends to use fundamental, charting and technical methods of analysis.
-The firm also typically uses a variety of publically available information sources to help with research.
+The firm also typically uses a variety of publicly available information sources to help with research.
 When it comes to investment strategies, the firm may utilize long- and short-term purchases, trading, short sales and option writing.

 Fees Under Capital Wealth Planning